As we’ve learned, the sun is bad for our skin.

 Mind your face

 The skin on our faces is a little different than the skin on our bodies.
 While some tanners might work great on your arms and legs, they might cause breakouts or irritation on your face.
-I recommend looking into a facial tanning product such as St. Tropez Luxe Facial Oil to give your face a nice glow without undoing all of your skin care’s hard work.
+I recommend looking into a facial tanning product such as St. Tropez Self Tan Purity Vitamins Face Serum to give your face a nice glow without undoing all of your skin care’s hard work.

 Find a buddy